mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/README.md

 <h3>G.Best Friend Again</h3>
 <p>
-Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/7.Best%20Friend%20Again">G.Best Friend Again</a>
+The problem was set by <a href="https://github.com/MomenulHaque50">Md.
+Momenul Haque</a>.In this problem the task was to replace the words given word.
+But you need to be careful while replacing about capitilization.
+Because the AI can Detect both Momenul and momenul as same.
+No more hints :-/ .Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/7.Best%20Friend%20Again">G.Best Friend Again</a>
 </p>

 <h3>H.CG Code and Life</h3>
 <p>
+The problem was set by <a href="https://github.com/mdarikrayhan">Md.
+Arik Rayhan</a>.
+This was also a giveway problem,Here you just need to find the area of a triangle given it's side.
+But the sides of the triangle are large so you need to use long double.
 Solution link: <a href="https://github.com/mdarikrayhan/Mind-Strom-4.0-Editorial-and-Problem-Set/tree/main/Solution/8.CG%20Code%20and%20Life">H.CG Code and Life</a>
 </p>